plone/Products.CMFPlone/Products/CMFPlone/controlpanel/README.rst

   >>> search_settings.enable_livesearch
   False

-For more informations about how to access and manipulate Plone registry entries, have a look at the `plone.registry documentation <https://github.com/plone/plone.registry/blob/master/plone/registry/registry.rst>`_:
+For more information about how to access and manipulate Plone registry entries, have a look at the `plone.registry documentation <https://github.com/plone/plone.registry/blob/master/plone/registry/registry.rst>`_:

 Editing Control Panel